apache/echarts-doc/en/api/action.md

 ## downplay(Action)

-Cancel data garphic assigned by highlight.
+Cancels highlighting graphic element.

-Specify series through `seriesName`or`seriesIndex`.If another data needs to be assigned , then assign another `dataIndex`or`name`.
+Series is specified through `seriesName` or `seriesIndex`.
+If another data needs to be specified, then use `dataIndex` or `name`.
 ```js
 dispatchAction({
     type: 'downplay',